rajkadakia/Daily_quotes/README.md

 > _Success is a consequence and must not be a goal. — Gustave Flaubert_

+> _Nature does not hurry, yet everything is accomplished. — Lao Tzu_

 - Each quote is inserted into this file just above the marker `<!--QUOTE_END-->`.
 - Each quote insertion is committed separately to simulate 3 contributions.